malshapinto/Modern-Calculator/README.md

 # Modern-Calculator
 A sleek and modern glass-style calculator with a responsive design, smooth animations, and essential arithmetic operations.
 Built with HTML, CSS, and JavaScript, it features a clear display, intuitive button layout, and real-time calculation updates.
 Perfect for quick and efficient calculations! 🚀

-Here’s a concise and well-structured README description for your GitHub repository:

 ---

 # Glass Calculator